Sunday, September 30, 2007

 The weather was in the low 30's this past week but suddenly dropped to the low 20's today.
 Papa likes the cooler weather.

-ks like it will rain which may make it easier for some of the weaker teams to keep pace with the faster cars.
+Tomorrow is the Japan F1 Grand Prix.
+It looks like it will rain which may make it easier for some of the weaker teams to keep pace with the faster cars.
 The race will be at the Fuji Speedway this year after a 30 year hiatus.
 We're still keeping faith in Kimi Raikkonen.
 He'll start from 3rd position on the grid just behind Lewis Hamilton and Fernando Alonso.
 Kimi still has an outside chance at the driver's championship this year, but if he can't pull it off in the remaining 3 races, we would prefer that Alonso win over Hamilton.
 Papa can't stand Lewis Hamilton.

 Tuesday, September 25, 2007